space-santa/lalamachine/README.md

 lalamachine is a rhythmbox clone.
 I like rhythmbox a lot, but it is missing certain features.
 On the other hand it has so many features I never use.
-It is also the only Gnome application I use.
+It is also the only Gnome application I use which adds dependencies to my system.
+And since I enjoy software development I decided to write lalamachine.

 ## Dependencies